w-gao/gowdl/README.md

 ### `gowdl graph [FILE]`: get the dependency graph of WDL

-**Note:** only imports are parsed - AST for the rest of the document is not all available.
+**NOTE only imports are parsed - AST for the rest of the document is not all available.**

 Sample input: